ej91016/MorphoParse/README.md

 # MorphoParse

-**MorphoParse** is a Python script for parsing, partitioning, and weighting morphological character matrices for phylogenetic analysis.
+**MorphoParse** is a Python package and command-line tool for parsing, partitioning, and weighting morphological character matrices for phylogenetic analysis.

 ## ✨ Features